 Read through these teaching methods for primary school and then I encourage you to practice these theories in your classroom throughout the week.

-So what are teaching strategies that develop ICT capability when integrating digital technologies?
+So what are teaching methods in primary schools that develop ICT capability when integrating digital technologies?

 List of Teaching Strategies for Primary School

 Here is my list of the best teaching methods in primary schools today.